Fire hydrant flushing helps ensure the highest quality water possible

 The flushing program is a necessary part of ensuring the high quality of Springfield’s drinking water quality.
 However, the flushing process can cause some service disruptions.
 For example, during this time, customers may experience low water pressure and/or discolored water.
 No health risks are associated with the discolored water, which is partly caused by a fine, dark purple sand found naturally in the city’s aquifer that accumulates over time in water transmission lines.

-“Hydrant flushing is important to our water system’s health, and confirms the operation of hydrants and valves,” says Dave Embleton, SUB’s water quality program manager.
+“Hydrant flushing is important to our water system’s health, and confirms the operation of hydrants and valves,” says Dave Embleton, Springfield Utility Board’s water quality program manager.
 “We appreciate the community’s patience and understanding as we work through their area.”

 Tips showing how customers can work around these temporary changes are included below.